Radish Cucumber Salad

 What to serve with Radish and Cucumber Salad

 Serve this as a lovely, yet simple spring side dish to accompany your favorite protein, or as a refreshing, low-calorie snack.
-I like to serve this salad with chicken or shrimp to keep everything light and fresh.
+I like to serve this salad with one of my favorite Air Fryer Chicken Recipes or one of my favorite Shrimp Recipes to keep everything light and fresh.

 These are a few of my favorite easy recipes to serve with this salad: